kitajs/docs/parameters/query.md

 // /?option=true
 export function get(option: Query<boolean>) {
+  return option
-  return option ?
-"You didn't select the option" : 'You selected the option';
+    ?
+'You have selected the option'
+    : "You haven't selected the option";
 }
 ```